 Bethany Christiansen is currently a PhD candidate.
 She studies the language, literature, and cultural history of medieval England, with a focus on the Anglo-Saxon period (roughly 500-1100 CE).
 Christiansen's research focuses on early medieval medical texts, particularly medical manuscripts produced in England between 1000-1130 CE and the sexual and reproductive medicine they contain.
 Her dissertation-in-progress is titled "Women's Medicine in England, 1000-1130: Evidence of Medical Manuscripts with a focus on the Herbarium Tradition."

 Her current research also includes lexical-semantic studies of Old English and Latin words related to anatomy, sex, and reproduction; late antique and early medieval attitudes toward contraception; and translation of medical vocabulary in Latin-to-Old English and Old English-to-Latin contexts.
-Christiansen's broader interests include History of the English Language, History of Medicine and Science, English Lexicography, Manuscript Studies and Literacy Studies.
+Christiansen's broader interests include the history of the English language, the history of medicine and science, English lexicography, manuscript studies and literacy studies.